MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

 # Refactor-COM-object-to-VBA-COM-wrapper-class

 Aim: To refactor COM object to extract VBA COM wrapper class.
-This is in regard for the requirement to construct COM wrappers for classes at [DotNetLib]( https://github.com/MarkJohnstoneGitHub/DotNetLib).
+This is in regard for the requirement to construct VBA COM wrappers for classes at [DotNetLib]( https://github.com/MarkJohnstoneGitHub/DotNetLib).
 As there are "numerous" properties and methods for each COM object to wrap aim to automate.

 Suggestion for RubberDuck feature [Adding refactoring of COM objects](https://github.com/rubberduck-vba/Rubberduck/discussions/6111)